-I recommend that you check each site's specific policy first.
-In general, most children under the age of 3 get free admission to all New York attractions.
+I recommend that you check the specific policy of each site first.
+Generally, most children under the age of 3 get free admission to all attractions in New York.
 If your children get free admission to most of the attractions you plan to visit, don't buy them a pass!

 How do I buy my pass?

-You can purchase any of the passes conveniently online and receive all the relevant information in your email.
-There are usually two options: have the pass sent to your home or pick it up at one of the tourist offices in New York.
+You can purchase any of the passes conveniently online and receive all the relevant information by email.
+There are usually two options: have your pass delivered to your home or pick it up at one of the tourist offices in New York.